raquelaq/OpenWeatherBroker/README.md

 I created a topic named **prediction.Weather** in ActiveMQ for storing the messages in the Broker.

 The EventStoreBuilder module aims to systematically and temporally store the consumed events from the broker in an specific directory created by us.

+## Structure
+The code is structured into two main modules: PredictionProvider and EventStoreBuilder, each encompassing their respective classes, packages, poms and functionalities.